disconnectedprophet/freethreaded-python-benchmarks/README.md

-RUNNING.md             detailed GCP run instructions setup_gcp.sh           VM setup: installs uv + free-threaded CPython 3.14 requirements.txt       analysis dependencies CITATION.cff            citation metadata (GitHub "Cite this repository", Zenodo) LICENSE                MIT
+RUNNING.md             detailed GCP run instructions setup_gcp.sh           VM setup: installs uv + free-threaded CPython 3.14 requirements.txt       analysis dependencies CITATION.cff            citation metadata for GitHub "Cite this repository" LICENSE                MIT
 ```

 ## Requirements

-**Running the benchmarks** requires only a free-threaded CPython 3.14 build (`3.14t`) and the standard library — no third-party packages on the benchmark machine. `setup_gcp.sh` installs the interpreter via [uv](https://docs.astral.sh/uv/).
+**Running the benchmarks** requires only a free-threaded CPython 3.14 build (`3.14t`) and the standard library - no third-party packages on the benchmark machine. `setup_gcp.sh` installs the interpreter via [uv](https://docs.astral.sh/uv/).

 **Running the analysis** requires Python 3.11+ with the packages in `requirements.txt` (NumPy, pandas, SciPy).
 The analysis runs anywhere; it does not need a free-threaded build.